Breaking It Down: What Is Medicare Part D?

 Part D prescription drug coverage is required to cover a wide range of medications taken by Medicare beneficiaries.
 Even the least expensive plans must cover medications (both prescription and generic brands) in the following categories:

 However, each prescription drug plan varies in terms of exactly what they cover outside of these categories.
-All drug plans have their own lists of covered drugs, referred to as a formulary.
+Each Medicare Part D plan has its own formulary, which is the list of covered drugs that can change annually.

 How Does a Formulary Work?